Iraqi Islamists' gains pose challenge to al Qaeda leader

 Success on the ground breeds allegiance.
 Security sources in Egypt's turbulent Sinai peninsula say an al Qaeda-affiliated group, Ansar Bayt al-Maqdis, which is fighting the army-backed Egyptian authorities that toppled Muslim Brotherhood President Mohamed Mursi last July, has turned to ISIL for support.

-One Egyptian security official said the Sinai group, estimated to have about 1,000 militants, had no recognised leader who could formally pledge allegiance to Baghdadi.
+One Egyptian security official said the Sinai group, estimated to have about 1,000 militants, had no recognized leader who could formally pledge allegiance to Baghdadi.
 But the prospect has alarmed Egypt's pro-military media.

 "Two or three members from Ansar Bayt al-Maqdis were in contact with the ISIL in the months that followed Mursi’s ouster on July 3 to learn from their experience in Syria," said another security source in the lawless peninsula that borders Israel.